 Mississippi lawmakers filed about 2,000 general bills this legislative session, slightly lower than the nearly 2,500 that had been filed last year.
 After recent deadlines, that number has been significantly whittled down.

-Thursday was the deadline for the House and Senate to each pass their own general bills, and send them to the other chamber.
-Hundreds of measures died with committee and floor deadlines.
+March 2 was another deadline for general bills — for committees to pass out bills coming from the opposite chamber.
+Hundreds of measures have died with committee and floor deadlines as the legislative session enters the final stretch.
 However, measures can often be brought back to life as amendments to other bills and there’s an old saying that legislation is not dead, “until it’s dead, dead, dead.”

-More bills will be filed later — taxing, spending and other bills face later deadlines for drafting and filing.
+Taxing, spending and other bills face later deadlines than general bills.
 Last year, more than 2,800 total bills were filed.
 In a typical session, about 600 or so general bills will be passed into law.

 SB 2142: Corporal punishment.
 Would establish the right of public school parents or guardians to choose to include or not include a student in the district’s corporal punishment police.
 DEAD